 Pie Crust Options

-Whatever pie crust you use, you'll need a top crust and a bottom crust.
+Whatever pie crust you use, you'll need a top and a bottom crust since this is a double-crust blueberry pie.

 As with most pies, there are a few steps you need to complete to get to the finished product.
-Many of these components can be broken down into steps and done days (or weeks) in advance.
+Many of these components can be broken down into steps and in advance (see the guidance on this in the recipe card notes section).

 How to Tell When It's Done

-The most fool-proof way to make sure your pie is baked properly is to use an instant-read thermometer.
-I always use one to check the temperature of each and every pie that I bake.
+The most fool-proof way to ensure that your pie is baked properly is to use an instant-read thermometer.
+I always use one to check the temperature of each pie that I bake.
 For a blueberry pie, you want the internal temperature to be above 200ºF.

 Serving and Storing